Clinical Education

 The programme offers participants an opportunity to develop practical teaching skills and acquire the knowledge to underpin their educational practice with Masters level study.
 The programme will offer you opportunities to review your teaching techniques and includes practical teaching projects.

-Whilst you will follow a common menu of face-to-face modules, each module will allow you an opportunity to consider application and implementation of programme content to your own teaching practice.
+Whilst you will follow a common menu via live on-line modules, each module will allow you an opportunity to consider application and implementation of programme content to your own teaching practice.
 Course assignments relate to participants individual practice and work setting.
 Participants are able to influence their learning by selecting from a range of contemporary issues that are aligned with individual needs or interests.

-The course team has experience in Medical and Healthcare Education.
-Teaching sessions are delivered by Queen’s staff in association with colleagues from the Northern Ireland Medical and Dental Training Agency (NIMDTA).
+The course team has experience in Medical, Dental and Healthcare Education.
+Teaching sessions are delivered by Queen’s staff in association with colleagues from the Northern Ireland Medical and Dental Training Agency (NIMDTA).’s staff in association with colleagues from the Northern Ireland Medical and Dental Training Agency (NIMDTA).

 Subjects taught

-Supporting and Assessing Students and Trainees (30 credits)
+Module 2 - Supporting and Assessing Students and Trainees (30 CATS)

 Entry requirements